Volatility in Slot Machines

 How might you be able to tell well here are some clues.

-First, if the slot machine features a famous name like a movie TV show a singer brand, etc, there is a good chance that the game is low to moderate volatility.
+First, if the slot machine features a famous name like a movie TV show, a singer brand, etc, there is a good chance that the game is low to moderate volatility.
 These games are usually designed more for entertainment than for gambling and for big wins, and if the game makes a big deal out of a win, that's just five times your spin bet that's a pretty good clue that it's a low volatility game.
 Sometimes you might see these slots refer to as branded or premium slots.
 That's kind of an industry term.

-Third, some games future bonus games that give you a choice of volatility.
+Third, some games feature bonus games that give you a choice of volatility.
 The most common is the bonus that trades off the number of spins against the size of multipliers.
 Variations include trading off the number of spins against the number of added wilds or the level of the stack symbol.

 There are also bonus games that trade off the number of spins against the number of pay lines in all of these cases, the choice that gives you the most spins is the lowest volatility.
 There is one exception.
 This is the mystery choice that randomly chooses the number of spins and the choice of multipliers, wilds or paylines, etc. Most of the time, the mystery choice will give you a combination that is probably worse than one of the standard choices, but once in a while, it will give you something really lucky and you got a lot of spins and a lot of multipliers, wilds or paylines, etc

-Only a few slot companies indicate the volatility as some of their games on their website check out Konami and every and AGS for how they tell you.
+Only a few slot companies indicate the volatility as some of their games on their website or game product sheets.
+For example, you may check out ELK, Konami or AGS for how they tell you.
 Also, a small number of casinos have tried indicating to players which machines are high or low volatility.
-They might say something like more wins on the low volatility games and bigger wins on the high volatility games.
+They might sometimes say something like more wins on the low volatility games and bigger wins on the high volatility games.

 Well, I hope you now have a little bit better understanding of what volatility is and how to spot it and how it affects the way that you play slot machines.